dghosef/dghosef.github.io/pandoc_resume/markdown/resume.md

 Gameboy emulator running in a baremetal environment

  * Executes Gameboy ROMs by emulating the Gameboy CPU, GPU, Interrupt mechanism, and I/O
-* Runs in baremetal(OS-free) Raspberry Pi environment with custom controller driver, use of GPIO interrupts, and framebuffer manipulation
+* Runs in baremetal(OS-free) Raspberry Pi environment with custom controller driver, use of GPIO interrupts, and manual framebuffer manipulation